 Drilling activities at Golden Summit were suspended earlier in 2020 out of concern for the well-being of our employees, contractors, their families, and our communities.
-The Company is continuing to follow recommended guidelines to assist in minimizing the spread of COVID-19 including its adopted working from home policy for its corporate office and temporary cessation of its field activities.
-The Company is continuing to evaluate opportunities in order to safely resume its field activities.
+The Company is continuing to follow recommended guidelines to assist in minimizing the spread of COVID-19 including its adopted working from home policy for its corporate office which remains in place..